-The CarbonNeutral Protocol: A framework for high impact climate action
+The CarbonNeutral Protocol: A framework for Climate Responsibility

-For two decades, The CarbonNeutral Protocol has played a critical role in enabling clients to confidently make clear and credible claims about their climate programmes and navigate the complicated and rapidly developing landscape of voluntary climate action.
+For over two decades, The CarbonNeutral Protocol has played a critical role in enabling organisations to make clear and credible claims about their climate strategies and programmes.
+The Protocol provides valued guidance to organisations navigating the complicated and rapidly evolving landscape of voluntary climate action and it provides a certification logo to demonstrate when that guidance is adopted.